-Threads, steel rods, monofilament, and black lights
+Threads, steel rods, monofilament, black lights, ocean light, and sound effect

 While making this work, I thought about a waka, a Japanese classical short poem, written by Yamabeno Akahito in the 8th century.
 This poem describes the scene of cranes flying at Wakanoura, a bay in my home town in Japan.

 To Wakanoura, as the tide flows in, the sandbanks disappear, toward the reedy shore, the cranes fly crying